8.5

 Deployment: Cloud Hosted

-QuickBooks Online also has many features to simplify billing, including mobile optimization, payment buttons, recurring invoices, and reminders.
-We also like that it syncs with popular payment gateways like Stripe, Square, and PayPal, with varying transaction fees.
-Users can also integrate QuickBooks Payments, with a variable fee of 1-3.5% per transaction.
+QuickBooks Online also simplifies billing with features such as a mobile-optimized app, online pay now buttons, recurring invoices, and automated payment reminders.
+It integrates with popular payment gateways like Stripe, Square, and PayPal, each with varying transaction fees.
+Additionally, you can use QuickBooks own payment gateway with with fees ranging from 1% to 3.5% per transaction.

 Best for Small Businesses: